-- To delete data on a table referenced by a foreign key constraint, cannot use the TRUNCATE TABLE statement.
-In this case, you must use the DELETE statement instead.
+- To delete data from a table referenced by a foreign key constraint, you cannot use the

-- Some database systems reset the count of an AUTO_INCREMENT (or identity, sequence, etc.) column to its start value.
+- Some database systems reset the value of an auto-increment column (or identity, sequence, etc.) to its starting value after you execute the

 SQL TRUNCATE TABLE examples

 Let’s take a look at an example of truncating a table.

 big_table as follows: